 The ability to influence other people toward the achievement of a goal is known as leadership.
 Leaders come (or at least leave the impression) with powerful self-confidence and best leaders are also great team players as they work in a group in order to get the best results for their employer.

 Leaders stand out with their social skills and respect of other’s thoughts, opinions, and ideas.
-They get respect of other and always aim for credibility.
+They get the respect of others and always aim for credibility.

 A survey list on the most important skills pinpoints the specific skills of great leaders: interpersonal skills, strategic thinking, communication skills and leadership ability.